SerCom-KC/cartoon-network-schedule/next-showings.md

 06:00AM Steven Universe - The Message
 06:15AM Ben 10 - All Koiled Up
 07:15AM Craig of the Creek - Lost in the Sewer
-07:30AM Craig of the Creek - Jessica Goes to the Creek
+07:30AM Craig of the Creek - Escape from Family Dinner; Jessica Goes to the Creek
+03:15PM Craig of the Creek - The Curse
+03:30PM Craig of the Creek - The Final Book; You're It
 07:15PM We Bare Bears - Dog Hotel
 07:30PM We Bare Bears - Baby Bears Can't Jump; Beehive

 ### Thursday, June 21st
 06:00AM Steven Universe - Political Power
 06:15AM Ben 10 - King Koil
+07:15AM Craig of the Creek - Bring Out Your Beast
+07:30AM Craig of the Creek - Sunday Clothes; You're It
+03:15PM Craig of the Creek - Monster in the Garden
+03:30PM Craig of the Creek - Dog Decider; Itch to Explore
 07:15PM We Bare Bears - Bear Lift
 07:30PM We Bare Bears - Pigeons; Bro Brawl

 ### Friday, June 22nd
 06:00AM Steven Universe - The Return
 06:15AM Ben 10 - The Charm Offensive
+07:15AM Craig of the Creek - Dog Decider
+07:30AM Craig of the Creek - Itch to Explore; Wildernessa
+03:15PM Craig of the Creek - Escape from Family Dinner
+03:30PM Craig of the Creek - Jessica Goes to the Creek; Sunday Clothes
 07:15PM We Bare Bears - Hurricane Hal
 07:30PM We Bare Bears - The Park; Vacation